Picture of workers in a factory

 Our commitment to ZDHC program

-Decathlon SE commits to support the ZDHC Mission to enable the textile, apparel, leather and footwear industries to implement sustainable chemical management best practice across the value chain.
+DECATHLON SE commits to support the ZDHC Mission to enable the textile, apparel, leather and footwear industries to implement sustainable chemical management best practice across the value chain.
 Through collaborative engagement, standard setting, and implementation, ZDHC Foundation will advance towards zero discharge of hazardous chemicals (ZDHC Mission).
 Company commits to support the ZDHC Foundation Vision of the widespread implementation of sustainable chemistry, driving innovations and best practices in textile, apparel, and footwear industries to protect consumers, workers and the environment (ZDHC Vision).

-Decathlon commitment towards ZDHC applies to the whole group (including individual brands within Decathlon) linked with ZDHC scope: Textile, Leather, Apparel and Footwear.
+DECATHLON commitment towards ZDHC applies to the whole group (including individual brands within Decathlon) linked with ZDHC scope: Textile, Leather, Apparel and Footwear.

-By consequence, all facilities working with Decathlon involved in the manufacturing of Textile, Leather, Apparel or Footwear are required to implement the “supplier’s requirements” whatever the factory is a component and finished-good producer.
+By consequence, all facilities working with DECATHLON involved in the manufacturing of Textile, Leather, Apparel or Footwear are required to implement the “supplier’s requirements” whatever the factory is a component and finished-good producer.

 Decathlon adopts the complete ZDHC MRSL & ZDHC Wastewater Guidelines, and fully commits with ZDHC CMS (Chemical Management System), TIG (Technical Industry Guide) & MMCF (Man Made Cellulosic Fibers).

-Decathlon commits to participate and engage in the creation, development, testing, improvement and joint implementation of ZDHC Roadmap to Zero Programme (ZDHC Programme) , guidelines, tools, solutions and initiatives that advance the ZDHC Mission and ZDHC Vision.
+commits to participate and engage in the creation, development, testing, improvement and joint implementation of ZDHC Roadmap to Zero Programme (ZDHC Programme) , guidelines, tools, solutions and initiatives that advance the ZDHC Mission and ZDHC Vision.

 Our roadmap to Zero: